metagenlab/zAMP/docs/pages/ref_DB_preprocessing.rst

 Pipeline execution
 =======================================================================

-The module is execute as `zamp db` and has the following arguments:
+The module is executed as `zamp db` and has the following arguments:

 ::
     Usage: zamp db [OPTIONS] [SNAKE_ARGS]...